vivek-v-rao/Student-t-option-pricing/README.md

 # Student t option pricing
-Simulates option pricing when the terminal stock price follows a normal or Student t distribution rather than the usual lognormal.
+Simulates option prices when the terminal stock price follows a normal or Student t distribution rather than the usual lognormal.
 The distribution of stock market gross return, `S(t)/S(t-k)`, from 1 day through at least 3 months is closer to Student t than lognormal empirically, because it does not have positive skew and has excess kurtosis.
 This may explain the implied volatility smile (varying implied volatility by strike) when the Black-Scholes model is used.
 The Student t distribution approaches the normal for large df.
 Run with `python xdof_option.py`.

 ![Alt text](/smile.png)